shawnmckinney/LdapEntityManager/DESIGN.md

 There are two input files.
 The first, entity model, defines the mappings between the logical and physical format.
 The second, entity data, contains the actual data using the logical format defined in the model.

+LEM Uses Java and
-- LEM uses Apache Directory LDAP API for data access.
+- Apache Directory LDAP API for user data access.
-- Apache Commons Configuration is used for LDAP coordinates and stored in the config.properties file as name:value pairs.
+- Apache Commons Configuration for user property storage.
-- Apache Log4j2 for logging and its config in log4j2.xml.
+- Apache Log4j2 for logging utility.
-- The data model and entity files are in test/conf folder.
+- Sample data model, entity files and config under test/conf.

 ## Design

-LEM APIs are defined in the EntityMgr.java interface and have two usage options:
+LEM APIs are defined in the EntityMgr interface.
+There are two usage options:

 1. Passing YAML files as args
     - add( String modelFile, String dataFile, String className )